dustinstansbury/theclevermachine/_posts/2020-07-20-bias-variance-tradeoff.md

 ---
 <br>

-In the left side of ***Figure 4*** we see how, as the model complexity increases, the estimator variance (green curve) also increases.
+In the left subpanel of ***Figure 4*** we see how, as the model complexity increases, the estimator variance (green curve) also increases.
 Additionally, as model complexity increases, the squared bias (blue curve) decreases. **Thus there is a tradeoff between bias and variance that comes with model complexity**:

 - models that are too complex will have high variance and low bias
 - models that are too simple will have high bias and low variance.